This is a comment log_connections = yes syslog = 2 search_path = '$user, public'

 This outputs a line to the server logs detailing each successful connection.
 This is off by default, although it is probably very useful.
 This option can only be set at server start or in the postgresql.conf configuration file.

-Prefixes each message in the server log file with the process ID of the server process.
+Prefixes each server message in the log file with the process ID of the backend process.
 This is useful to sort out which messages pertain to which connection.
 The default is off.
 This parameter does not affect messages logged via syslog, which always contain the process ID.

 Prefixes each server log message with a time stamp.
 The default is off.